This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-• In a medium bowl, mash the cream cheese with a spatula to soften and mix.
-Add the sugar and stir to incorporate.
-Beat in the egg, orange zest, and orange juice.
-Stir until mostly smooth and set aside.
+• Make the filling: In a medium bowl, mash the cream cheese with a spatula to soften.
+Add the granulated sugar, egg, orange zest, and orange juice.
+Whisk until mostly smooth and set it aside.

-8 oz cream cheese, ½ cup granulated sugar, 1 large egg, 1 tbsp blood orange zest, 2 tbsp blood orange juice
+8 oz cream cheese, ½ cup granulated sugar, 1 large egg, 1 tbsp orange zest, 2 tbsp orange juice

 3 large eggs, 1 cup sour cream, 2 tsp vanilla extract

-• Spread ⅔ of the cake batter in the bottom of the pan.
-Dollop the cream cheese filling on top and spread evenly.
-Sprinkle the raspberries over the filling, pressing slightly into the filling.
-Continue by spreading the final ⅓ of the cake over the raspberries.
+• Assemble: Spread ⅔ of the cake batter in the bottom of the pan.
+Spread the cream cheese filling evenly over the top.
+Sprinkle the raspberries over the filling, then top with half of the streusel.
+Dollop and spread the final ⅓ of the cake batter over the raspberries.
 The batter will be difficult to spread evenly, so do not fret if some raspberries are noticeable.
+Sprinkle the remaining streusel on top.

 2 cups fresh raspberries

-• Loosen sides of the cake with a knife and remove from tube pan.
-Cool an additional 2 hours before slicing.
+• Serve: Loosen the sides of the cake with a knife, and remove from the tube pan.
+Cool for an additional 2 hours before slicing.

 Video